rbostap1/ISSO-Website/README.md

 # ISSO-Website
-This sit is for Information Systems Student Organization
+This site is for Information Systems Student Organization